liiilypan/COMP2113-G12-MineSweeper/README.md

 Team numbers: 12
 Pan Chen 3035534828

+Description:
-Description: The program will randomly generate a 10\*15 grid board with 35 hidden bombs on it.
+The program will randomly generate a 10\*15 grid board with 35 hidden bombs on it.
 The rest of the 115 grids contains numbers 0-8 which indicate how many neighboring bombs.
 With these numbers as clues, the player needs to find out all the bombs and mark them without detonating them.

 Rules:
-The program will first generate a 10\*15 grid board with all grids zero. (consider it as a 10\*15 matrix).
+The program will first ask th player whether to resume the previous game.
+Then it prints the most updated game board with at least 9 grids's content already shown as hints.
+Then player starts t detect th bombs and input commands:
-When the player wants to open a grid to see the hidden number, (s)he will need first to enter "n", then enter i, j that denotes the position of the grid (i-th row, j-th column).
+• When the player wants to open a grid to see the hidden number, (s)he will need first to enter the command "n", then enter i, j that denotes the coordinate of the grid (i-th row, j-th column).
 If the grid contains a number, the program will print a updated board showing the number in grid[i][j], as well as the number of remaining bombs.
 Otherwise, if the grid contains a bomb, the program will output "BOMB!!!" and ask the player whether (s)he will re-start a game or not.
-When the player wants to mark a grid with bombs, (s)he will need first to enter "b", then enter i, j that denotes the position of the grid (i-th row, j-th column).
+• When the player wants to mark a grid with bombs, (s)he will need first to enter "b", then enter the grid's coordinate.
+Then the bomb will be marked.
-When the player wants to remove a bomb mark, (s)he will need first to enter "r", then enter i, j that denotes the position of the grid (i-th row, j-th column).
+• When the player wants to remove a bomb mark, (s)he will need first to enter "r", then enter the grid's coordinate.
+Then the bomb mark will be removed.
-When the player is uncertain about a grid, (s)he can first enter "?", then enter i, j that denotes the position of the grid (i-th row, j-th column) to mark the grid with uncertainty.
+• When the player is uncertain about a grid, (s)he can first enter "?", then enter the grid's coordinate to mark the grid with uncertainty.
+• When the player wants to quit the game, (s)he will need to enter th command "Q".
+Then the program will ask (s)he whether to store the current game status.
-When all the grids in the board are filled with numbers and "*", the program will output "WIN!!!" and ask the player whether (s)he will re-start a game or not.
+If all the grids in the board are correctly filled with numbers and "*", the program will output "WIN!!!" and ask the player whether (s)he will re-start a game or not.

 Features: